LillySchramm/Bungeecord-Auto-Multiserver/README.md

 correctly you should be able to see something like ```[Auto Bungee] Connected XDMm2 10.0.0.3``` in your proxy console.
 <br>

-Repeat this porgress for every gameserver you want to set up.
+Repeat this progress for every gameserver you want to set up.

 Congrats, you're done!
 Try connecting to your proxy server via Minecraft.
 ----